 Among many uses cases, micromobility services increase access to public transportation, reduce the amount of cars on the road, lower our environmental footprint, and provide a convenient methods of transportation for short trips — all while being cost effective.

 Electric scooters, for example, can also be more efficient than other modes of transport.
 One kilowatt hour of energy can only get a gasoline-powered car to travel 0.8 miles, according to Wired.
-An electric car can travel 4.1 miles under the same conditions.
+An electric vehicle can travel 4.1 miles under the same conditions.
 However, an electric scooter can travel 82.8 miles using the same amount of energy.

 For city dwellers, renting a bike or scooter is often much cheaper than owning a car or taking a taxi to a destination.
 Moreover, they take up less space.